nospam2000/ch341-baudrate-calculation/README.md

 1532620800 which are not clear.
 The FreeBSD driver was the best reference I could find.

 The hardware has a great flexibility and can do most baud rates with a error smaller than 0.2%.
-Most drivers give an acceptable baud rate for the medium baud rates like 38400, but almost all of them fail at higher baud rates like 921600 and at unusual baud rates like 256000.
+Most drivers give an acceptable baud rate for the medium and common baud rates like 38400, but almost all of them fail at higher baud rates like 921600 and at unusual baud rates like 256000.

-The base formular is very simply:

-***baud rate = 12000000 / prescaler / divisor***
+The base formular is very simple: ***baud rate = 12000000 / prescaler / divisor***

  - '12000000' is the 12 MHz oszillator frequency which is also needed for the USB bus clock
  - 'prescaler' scales down the 12 MHz clock by a fixed dividing factor between 1 and 1024 which can be choosen from the following 8 values: 1, 2, 8, 16, 64, 128, 512, 1024.

-   Most drivers only use the following factors : 2, 16, 128 and 1024
+   Most drivers only use the prescaler factors 2, 16, 128 and 1024.
-   Internally this works by providing three clock dividers which are cascaded and can be separetely bypassed.
+   Internally the prescaler works by providing three clock dividers which are cascaded and can be bypassed separetely.

-   The divider factors are: 2, 8 and 64
+   The three prescaler divisor base factors are 2, 8 and 64.
-   By multiplying these factors in all possible combinations you get the 8 dividing factors mentioned above.
+   By multiplying these factors in all possible combinations you get the 8 prescaler factors mentioned above.
  - 'divisor' is a number which can be chosen from 2 to 256.